Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 • Which ERP systems do you integrate with natively?

-• Is the integration real-time or batch-based?
+• Is data sync real-time or batch-based?

 2. Advanced customer insights and analytics